j2udev/dotfiles/README.md

 ## [Docker Dotfiles](https://hub.docker.com/repository/docker/j2udevelopment/dev-env)

+> Note: This is currently outdated, use at you own risk!

 I have also containerized this setup so that it can be run anywhere.
 The only pre-requisite would be installing Nerd Fonts (or a similar font package) as detailed below.
 Depending on your environment and terminal of choice, that step